Home > Legal & compliance > Regulation > Could Bulgaria’s advertising ban lead to an exodus of operators?

 Beyond the crackdown on advertising, MPs also voted to include certain social groups on the national self-exclusion register, including people receiving state support – effectively banning welfare recipients from gambling.

-For land-based operators, a particularly odd clause in the law stipulated that gambling venues were no longer permitted in any town with a population of less than 10,000.
+For land-based operators, a particularly odd clause in the law stipulated that gambling venues were no longer permitted in any town with a population under 10,000.
 Operators in breach of this rule – or located within 300 metres of a protected area like a school or student accommodation – were given three years to close.

 Diversification is the only option for local brands